lepiku/arch-dotfiles/docs/arch-install.md

 This is my arch install guide written while I setup my Arch Linux install on my laptop.
 Windows is already installed and this guide is going to install Arch Linux as a **dual boot**.

-For more than 4 years I have used this laptop for Computer Science college.
+For more than 4 years I have used this laptop for Computer Science study at my college.
 I installed Windows and Arch Linux on the laptop.
 Although the Linux Operating works fine after more than 4 years, Windows is a different story.
 It might take 10 minutes just to get to the lock screen on Windows, even though I can boot Linux in less than a minute.
 One of the main reason why it's slow is that I used a spinning hard disk drive (HDD) for booting Windows.
-Therefore I decided to reinstall my Windows on a brand new SSD.
+Therefore, I decided to reinstall my Windows on a brand new SSD.

 Fortunately, I can add an NVME SSD on my laptop, thus I can use the HDD as a backup drive.
 Here's what I did: